Webcam Resolution Tester

 Export Results

-The test results can be exported to csv, markdown, xml or json.
-The result includes the camera name and browser and all tested resolutions.
+The results can be exported as csv, markdown, xml or json.
+The results include the camera name, browser and all tested resolutions.

 Secure & Private

 The webcam tester runs locally in your browser.
 No video, picture or metadata is uploaded to our servers.
-A button allows you to close the webcam when you’re done scanning.
+When you’re done testing, close the webcam stream.

 Free Online Tool